pasdoup/CookBookApp/README.md

 I'm not really sure what you're hoping to find in my code, but I guess you'll figure it out on your own.

 The goal was to build a mobile app to store and organize my recipes, and get into the habit of actually writing them down.
-So I can find them more easily, get meal ideas, and stop eating the same thing every single evening.
+So I can find them more easily, get meal ideas, and stop eating the same thing every single day.
 I wanted something simple, local storage only.

 **Technical choice**: